Iterable/iterable-android-sdk/README.md

 #### Handling user clicks in in-app messages

-Button/link clicks from in-app messages are handled similarly to deep links from push notifications and emails.
-Please refer to the [Deep Linking](#Deep-Linking) section.
+Button/link clicks from in-app messages are handled similarly to [deep links](#deep-linking) from push notifications and emails.
 Normally, the URL of the link (`href` property) will be passed to your app's `IterableUrlHandler`, if one is set.
 If this handler is not set or it returns `false` for that URL, tapping a link will open a browser with the URL of the link.

-Custom actions can be specified by using `itbl` scheme in the URL: `itbl://customActionName`.
-If the URL of the link starts with `itbl://`, tapping the link will call your app's `IterableCustomActionHandler`.
-If `customActionHandler` is not set, nothing will happen by default.
+Custom actions can be specified by using `action://` scheme in the URL: `action://customActionName`.
+If the URL of the link starts with `action://`, tapping the link will call your app's `IterableCustomActionHandler`.
+If the custom action handler is not set, nothing, by default nothing will happen.

 #### Changing the display interval between in-app messages